- Somerset season preview sees a strong home record and consistent core make them serious contenders

 - Fixture list could define their season, with early tests shaping Somerset’s title chances

-Somerset return to the County Championship in 2026 with quiet confidence.
-Last season confirmed their place among the division’s leading contenders.
-This Somerset season preview highlights a side still evolving but already highly competitive.
+Somerset return to the County Championship in 2026 with quiet confidence, buoyed by a campaign last year that reinforced their status among the division’s most consistent and competitive sides.
+This Somerset season preview highlights a team still evolving but already capable of challenging at the top end of the table.

-They finished third, behind Nottinghamshire and Surrey.
-However, they were comfortably ahead of the chasing pack.
-Their success was built on consistency.
+They finished third behind Nottinghamshire and Surrey, and were comfortably clear of the chasing pack for much of the season thanks to their consistency.
 Taunton, in particular, became a difficult place for opponents.

 Taunton fortress revealed: Why Somerset are so hard to beat at home

-Their home ground once again became a stronghold.
-Somerset remained unbeaten there all season.
+Their home ground once again became a stronghold, with Somerset going unbeaten there all season and showing impressive control in familiar conditions.
 They secured three wins and four draws in front of their supporters.

-Away form was more mixed.
-Still, it proved strong enough to keep them near the top of the table.
+Away form was more mixed, although it still proved strong enough overall to keep them firmly positioned near the top of the table.

-Jack Leach stood out with 52 wickets.
-It was the best return by any spinner in the competition.
-Archie Vaughan offered solid support.
-Craig Overton led the seam attack with 33 wickets.
+Jack Leach stood out with 52 wickets, the best return by any spinner in the competition and a reminder of his enduring quality.
+Archie Vaughan provided solid support, while Craig Overton led the seam attack with 33 wickets.

-Migael Pretorius also impressed.
-He took 29 wickets in just eight matches.
-His return adds further intrigue for the new season.
+Migael Pretorius also impressed, taking 29 wickets in just eight matches and emerging as a highly effective option.
+His return adds further intrigue heading into the new season.

 Somerset season preview: Batting core ready to dominate again

-James Rew and Tom Abell both passed 1,000 runs last season.
-Their consistency anchored the innings throughout the campaign.
+James Rew and Tom Abell both passed 1,000 runs last season, anchoring the innings throughout the campaign with consistent contributions at key moments.
 Tom Lammonby added 810 runs, further strengthening the lineup.

-This group continues to mature.
-It offers both stability and the ability to produce match-winning performances.
+This group continues to develop and now offers not just stability, but the ability to produce match-defining performances when required.

 Fantasy cricket insights: Somerset’s top performers you need to know

-Several Somerset players delivered strong fantasy returns last season.
-Their consistency made them valuable picks.
+Several Somerset players delivered strong fantasy returns last season, with their reliability making them standout selections across formats.

-Leach led the way with 2,031 points.
-His accuracy and control stood out across the campaign.
+Leach led the way with 2,031 points, combining accuracy, control, and endurance to dominate throughout the campaign.
 He also bowled an impressive 126 maidens.

-Rew proved another key performer.
-He finished with 1,985 points thanks to his reliability.
-Overton added value with his all-round contributions.
-He remained a strong points-per-game option.
+Rew proved another key performer, finishing with 1,985 points thanks to his dependable run-scoring and ability to deliver in crucial situations.
+Overton also added value with his all-round contributions, remaining a strong points-per-game option.

 Somerset season preview: Squad changes, transfers and what they mean for 2026

-The winter has brought significant change.
-Somerset’s seam resources have been reduced.
+The winter has brought significant change, particularly to Somerset’s seam-bowling resources.

-Kasey Aldridge has moved to Durham.
-Ben Green has joined Leicestershire permanently after a successful spell.
-Josh Davey has also followed him to Grace Road.
-These moves leave the pace attack lighter than before.
+Kasey Aldridge has moved to Durham, while Ben Green has joined Leicestershire permanently after a successful spell, with Josh Davey also making the same move.
+These departures leave the pace attack lighter than before.

-There have been changes in batting too.
-Sean Dickson has joined Glamorgan, while Andrew Umeed has been released.
+There have been changes in batting too, with Sean Dickson joining Glamorgan and Andrew Umeed being released.
 In the spin department, Shoaib Bashir has moved to Derbyshire.

-Recruitment has been measured.
-Josh Shaw arrives from Gloucestershire to strengthen the seam options.
-Pretorius has been secured as an overseas player across formats.
+Recruitment has been measured rather than aggressive.
+Josh Shaw arrives from Gloucestershire to strengthen the seam options, while Pretorius has been secured as an overseas player across formats.

-Riley Meredith and Daniel Sams will feature in shorter formats.
-However, the red-ball squad still looks one bowler short.
-An overseas signing for Championship cricket is yet to be confirmed.
-Strengthening the attack remains likely.
+Riley Meredith and Daniel Sams will feature in shorter formats, but the red-ball squad still appears one bowler short heading into the season.
+An overseas signing for Championship cricket is yet to be confirmed, and further reinforcement seems likely.

 For a full breakdown of moves across the competition, see our County Championship 2026 transfers guide.